jaredly/j2/Roadmap.md

 	- Lesson learned: hashing stuff takes time, so reparsing builtins was killing me.
 	- Now we have 2ms rerender instead of 40!

+# RECONSIDER

+What parts of the code have gotten ungainly?
+- [ ] updating fixtures when hashing changes (due to a modification of types) is super annoying.
+	- I want a cli function that is "update all fixtures that are the same modulo the aliases mapping"
+- [ ] fixture overview doesn't highlight failing fixtures
+- [ ]

 Ok what Im doing now:

 - [x] type aliases